Kiwifruit: History

 Kiwifruit is native to central and eastern China.
+The first identifiable description of a plant as Actinidia chinensis is from a Tang dynasty poem by Cen Shen, which describes a mihoutao plant growing above a well in modern-day Shaanxi.
 The first recorded description of the kiwifruit dates to 12th century China during the Song dynasty.
 As it was usually collected from the wild and consumed for medicinal purposes, the plant was rarely cultivated or bred.
 Cultivation of kiwifruit spread from China in the early 20th century to New Zealand, where the first commercial plantings occurred.
-The fruit became popular with British and American servicemen stationed in New Zealand during World War II, and was later exported, first to Great Britain and then to California in the 1960s.
+After the Hayward variety was developed, the fruit became popular with British and American servicemen stationed in New Zealand during World War II.
+Kiwifruits were exported to Great Britain and Australia from 1953, and then to California from 1959.